Blueface Lists His Los Angeles Mansion For Rent On Airbnb [Video]

 Many people will joke that Blueface is going broke and needs the money, but this is standard with most artists in the music business.
 Buy one house, pay it off, then move, and then rent it out and build a nice real estate portfolio along the way.

+Blueface turned his million-dollar mansion that’s now up for rent into a set for his Blue Girls Club show where he films girls fighting and engaging in crazy behavior with one another.

+The content is later distributed through OnlyFans and oddly enough, it’s proving to be successful for the Los Angeles native.
+His subscribers pay $35.99 per month just to watch the Blue Girls slap each other around and do god knows what else.

-You can get a glimpse of the house in the video below.
+You can take a look at the mansion more in-depth in the video down below.

+What do YOU think about the rapper’s latest business venture?
+Would you stay in his swanky mansion for one night?

 Comments